dmahajan980/keyboard-navigation-notebook/README.md

 | `Ctrl + E` | Focuses on the browser's address bar and prompts for a Google Search |

 _Note: All these shortcut keys were used by me on Google Chrome only.
 A few of them might not work on other browsers._

+## My experience with using keyboard for navigation

+I've been using keyboard for navigation and other purposes for a very long time.
+I didn't like move my hands back and forth between keyboard and mousepad and as a web developer writing enormous lines of CSS and JavaScript, I got more used to keyboard than mouse.
+Although mouse is an input device intended to make navigation more convenient and there are some things that only mouse can perform, but what I personally feel is most of the tasks that both the keyboard and mouse can perform could be performed using keyboard in a much better and efficient manner.
+The user simply has to move his fingers across the keyboard and press the required key or key combinations to perform the desired action.
+Keyboards can do pretty much anything, from moving across the page and slecting or opening objects/buttons/links to opening and closing tabs or browser windows and moving across them.
+Provided all this, I am pretty sure that if a person gets used to keyboard's way of navigation, he or she will definitely like it and would prefer to use it over mousepad.
+Apart from all of the above, I use keyboard for other things, even for doing things outside the scope of the browser such as switching between apps using `Alt + Tab` to switch between apps, `Ctrl + ALt + T` to open the terminal, `Ctrl + Shift + N` to create a new folder and many other tasks.
+However, I feel that it might take some time for anyone to get used to the keyboard's way of navigation.